Now you are even easier to see in the SUV to be seen in

 High-power petrol and diesel engines

 Sitting at the top of the range, the Land Rover Range Rover Evoque Convertible is only available with a restricted choice of the 180hp 2.0 TD4 Ingenium diesel unit or the 2.0-litre Si4 petrol engine in 240hp and 290hp outputs.

-Both are paired to the familiar nine-speed automatic gearbox driving all four wheels – first impressions off-road are that the Convertible is a bona fide Land Rover over rougher terrain and is no less capable than other Evoques despite its lack of roof.
+Both are paired to the familiar nine-speed automatic gearbox driving all four wheels.
+Off-road excursions prove that the Convertible is a bona fide Land Rover over rougher terrain and is no less capable than other Evoques despite its lack of roof.